kiswanij/jframework-web-microservice-mature-client-example/README.md

 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-WebStack_ project that communicates with a Mature microservice backend.
+This repository contains a _JKFramework-WebStack_ example that communicates with a Mature microservice backend.

 ## Pre-Requisites:
 - [Create Mature Microservice](https://github.com/kiswanij/jk-framework-microservice-mature-example)